cartrawler/cartrawler.github.io/docs/ios/customisation/supplierBenefits.md

 style.supplierBenefitsStyle = supplierBenefitsStyle
 ```

-Note:
+{: .note}
-* If dark colors are not set, default `CTSupplierBenefitsStyle` colors will be used.
+If dark colors are not set, default `CTSupplierBenefitsStyle` colors will be used.

 ---

-#### Supplier Benift Banner logo
+## Supplier Benefit Banner logo

 For the logo url you can provide an URL.
 All you need to do is use the following attributes: